wuichen/react-rocket-boilerplate/README.md

 Just as there is the `gulp dev` task for development, there is also a `gulp prod` task for putting your project into a production-ready state.
 This will run each of the tasks, while also adding the image minification task discussed above.
 There is also an empty `gulp deploy` task that is included when running the production task.
 This deploy task can be fleshed out to automatically push your production-ready site to your hosting setup.

 **Reminder:** When running the production task, gulp will not fire up the express server and serve your index.html.
 This task is designed to be run before the `deploy` step that may copy the files from `/build` to a production web server.

+---

+### Testing

+This boilerplate also includes a simple framework for unit testing via Facebook's [Jest](https://facebook.github.io/jest/) library.
+All of the tests can be run using the command `npm test`.

+Jest automatically detects any files located within the `__tests__` directory and runs them, first using the `preprocessor.js` in the root of the boilerplate directory.
+Read the [Jest Docs](https://facebook.github.io/jest/docs/tutorial.html) for more information.